Why are we doing this?

 - widening of the nature strip and the installation of an off-road separated bike path along the western side of Beacon Road between The Boulevard and Howe Parade

 - narrowing of traffic lanes on Beacon Road to promote reduced traffic speeds

 - upgrades to Garden City Reserve shared path, including lighting upgrades and the installation of additional signage and line marking

 - an off-road, separated bike path along the northern side nature strip of Swallow Street between Garden City Reserve and the Sandridge Railway Trail

 In early February 2021, the Transport Safety team sent letters to owners and occupiers of adjacent properties informing them of the project and upcoming works.
-Following this notification, officers will begin the tender process, with construction scheduled to take place over Winter, between June to September 2021.
+Following this notification, officers began the tender process, with construction scheduled to begin in September 2021.